 For most, finding the right help for alcohol or drug issues in Pontypool, is confusing and difficult.
 Choosing the wrong provider can mean serious consequences for future sobriety, relationships, and family life.

 Our comprehensive guide will walk you through finding the right help, at the right price.
 In a hurry?
 Download our printable Q&A guide to have handy when you speak with providers.

-Step 1 - Needs .v.
-Wants
+Step 1 - Detox .v.
+Rehab

 - If there are unexpected issues during my detox, what happens?

-Step 2 - What Does A Stay In Rehab Actually Involve?
+Step 2 - How Does Rehab Work?

 The clinic you enquire with, have to make sure they can look after you and your needs for detox and rehab.
 They'll ask some standard questions about your usage, and history with addiction.
 This is normal, and it's important for them to rule out extreme cases where their environment may not be safe, or provide a comfortable detox experience.

 Keeping Track Of Getting Better

 After admission to a clinic, staff will usually look to plan out your care in the clinic, and how that will work, for you personally.

 If staff do not offer to help draw up a personalised care plan of action for your clinic time, and longer recovery journey, you've chosen the wrong provider.